 Check out our list of top background check companies for help.

 Now that you’ve narrowed down your nanny choices, spoken with references, and run a background check, it’s time to make your decision.
-While only you can determine who is the right choice for you and your child, make sure you choose a nanny you feel comfortable with and your child seems to enjoy.
+While only you can determine who is the right choice for you and your child, make sure you choose a nanny you feel comfortable with, and your child seems to enjoy spending time with.
 You are trusting this person with the most precious thing in your life—do not settle and trust your instincts.

 Make a formal, written offer to the nanny of your choice.
 When they accept the offer, let the other candidates know you have hired someone else.
 You should also have an employment agreement that you both sign, laying out the terms and conditions of their employment with you.